TianZonglin/Ubuntu-Installog/README.md

 -> now in 'Region & Language', the Language has been changed to Chinese automatically.
 ```

 Note: After reboot, System now could be displayed by Chinese.
-If you get the message about 'change public folder names' like Douwloads, Pictures, Videos, then I suggest  that let the system keep the old/English name, cause chinese characters could be hard to use in terminal or code. (sreenshot: http://i.imgur.com/l5sLZwZ.png)
+If you get the message about 'change public folder names' like Douwloads, Pictures, Videos, then I suggest  that let the system keep the old/English name, cause chinese characters could be hard to use in terminal or code.

 2. install SogouPinyin